COVID-19 UPDATE: NU is open. Faculty/staff are working in-person and campuses are open for in-person learning this spring.MORE INFO

 Institutional and research data, and IT systems, are key assets of the University.
 The University seeks to protect data integral to the University’s mission of teaching, research, and public service while preserving academic freedom, encouraging research collaboration, and ensuring data availability in accordance with prevailing best practices.
 Fulfillment of our mission also requires the University to comply with multiple University, state, federal, international, and sponsor requirements.
 Proper classification of data and systems and application of appropriate security controls are essential to the protection of these assets and ensure compliance with all applicable regulations and accomplishment of mission-critical goals.

-- Application – a software program funding on a server that is remotely accessible, including mobile applications
+- Application – a software program running on a server that is remotely accessible, including mobile applications

 - Controlled Unclassified Information (CUI) – government created or owned information that requires safeguarding or dissemination controls pursuant to and consistent with applicable law, regulations, and government-wide policies.
 CUI is not classified information and is not classified under Executive Order 13526 or the Atomic Energy Act, as amended.
 CUI is not corporate intellectual property unless created for or included in requirements related to a government contract.